 - Practical information - planning your trip; suggested itineraries; what to take; getting to Japan

-- Railway timetables - bullet trains and all routes in this guide
+- Railway service summaries - bullet trains and all routes in this guide

-- Plus - customs, etiquette, Japanese phrases and 40 colour photos
+- Plus - Japanese words and phrases; customs and etiquette; 63 colour photos

 Read an Excerpt: